3lvis/Ariadne/README.md

 Ariadne aims to make indoor spaces legible.

 That means more than drawing routes.
-It means giving buildings a practical, living interface.
+It means giving buildings a practical interface for movement and intent.
 A room is not just a label on a floor plan.
 An entrance is not just a doorway.
 A hallway is not just empty area between destinations.
-Each part of a space can become meaningful when software understands where a person is, where they intend to go, and how much guidance is actually helpful.
+Each part of a space becomes more useful when software understands where a person is, where they intend to go, and how much guidance is actually helpful.

 In that future, Ariadne could power experiences such as:

-- effortless arrival in offices, homes, and shared spaces
+- effortless arrival in offices and shared spaces
 - persistent indoor wayfinding that begins from recognized entry points
 - lightweight mapping that does not require specialized infrastructure
 - collaborative spatial understanding across trusted devices and users